mixgreen/copycat/README.md

 ## Testing

-Use pytest or Python unittest to run the DAX unit tests.
-We recommend using pytest.
+Use pytest (installed separately) to run the DAX unit tests.

 ```shell
 $ pytest